nandac/letterloom/README.md

 ### Installation

-Follow these steps to set up your development environment and prepare for contributing to the project:
+Prepare your development environment using these steps:

-**Typst:** Install Typst (version 0.13.0 or higher) using the [official installation instructions](https://github.com/typst/typst?tab=readme-ov-file#installation).
-Typst is required to work with the core functionality of the project.
+**Typst:** Install Typst (version 0.13.0 or higher) following the [official guide](https://github.com/typst/typst?tab=readme-ov-file#installation).
+Typst is the core tool required for this project.

 **Just:** Install [Just](https://just.systems/man/en/introduction.html), a handy command runner for executing predefined tasks.
 You can install it using a package manager or by downloading a pre-built binary.
 Refer to the [available packages](https://just.systems/man/en/packages.html) for installation instructions specific to your operating system.